hmcts/ccd-docker/bulk-user-setup/README.md

 The script will prompt for the following information dependent on what is passed to the prompt for 'environment to use':

-default environment is assumed to be 'local', for testing against the local docker environment no further prompts will be displayed as all the required information is contained within 'bulk-user-setup.config'
+default environment is assumed to be 'local', for testing against the local docker environment no further prompts will be displayed as all the required non-secret settings are contained within `bulk-user-setup.config`.
+Set `IDAM_ADMIN_USER`, `IDAM_ADMIN_PASSWORD`, and `IDAM_BULK_USER_CLIENT_SECRET` in the approved environment before running it.
+The configuration no longer contains fixed credentials.

 1. environment (default if nothing provided is 'local')